Aug. 28: COVID Testing

 The Environment: ventilation, cleaning, physical distancing

-Amazing people at Davidson—our RLO and student life teams, our facilities and building services team, our dining team, our fantastic professors and holistic advisors, our library, innovation, and instructional technology teams, our career development and center for civic engagement teams, our registrar team, our coaches and trainers, and our phenomenal medical team—all of these people have worked very hard to create an environment that can be safe under current circumstances so that you can have opportunities to grow in mind, body and spirit, wherever you are.
+Amazing people at Davidson—our RLO and student life teams, our facilities and building services team, our dining team, our fantastic professors and holistic advisors, our library, innovation, and instructional technology teams, our Betty and B. Frank Matthews II ’49 Center for Career Development (Matthews Center) and center for civic engagement teams, our registrar team, our coaches and trainers, and our phenomenal medical team—all of these people have worked very hard to create an environment that can be safe under current circumstances so that you can have opportunities to grow in mind, body and spirit, wherever you are.

 On campus now, individuals can more easily stay six feet apart.
 Pedestrian traffic patterns have been marked.
 Commons, the Café and the Wildcat Den have been reconfigured.
 Ventilation and room pressurization have been optimized.
 There is no cross-circulation between residence hall rooms and fresh air intake has been maximized.
 Cleaning protocols have been rewritten and cleaning supplies are available in classrooms and the library.
 Touchless faucets have been installed where possible.
 Hand sanitizer stands have been placed in higher traffic areas.
 We’ve acquired a symptom checking application and a thermometer for each of you and everyone who will be on campus.

 Staying six feet apart from other people limits the spread of the virus.
 This is especially important indoors.
 Therefore, we’ve restricted access to campus buildings.
 Only students who live in a residence hall will have access to that hall.
 You will have more limited access to many campus spaces.
 Initially, the fitness centers will be closed.
 Indoor training facilities at Doe Weight room will be available only to student athletes who are working with a Davidson trainer or physician.
 Students living off campus will have no access to residence halls and limited access to campus buildings.